es-repo/reactive-elements/README.md

 - Only those attributes, innerText and etc which are bound to the observable via bind function are updated.
 Component itself does not need to re-render.
 As result no need in Virtual DOM to gain good performance.

-- Rendering lists doesn't require "key" property.
+- Rendering of lists doesn't require "key" property.

 ## API